-At Manchester Bidwell Corporation, we have a simple philosophy – environment shapes people’s lives.
-By constructing an empowering atmosphere of art, light, music and a staff that strives to realize the genius in everyone, we enable our students to become productive society members.
+At Manchester Bidwell Corporation, we have a simple philosophy – environment shapes behavior.
+By constructing an empowering atmosphere of art, light, music, and a staff that strives to realize the genius in everyone, we enable our students to become productive society members.

 Our philosophy originated when founder Bill Strickland met Pittsburgh Public High School art teacher Frank Ross.
 Ross mentored Strickland through his teen years, impressing upon him the powers of art, education and community, and helping him obtain entrance to the University of Pittsburgh.